Mistletoe preparations

 Field of application/useThis section has been translated automatically.

 Immunostimulant in malignant diseases, stimulation of bone marrow activity.
-Mistletoe extracts are still used today for "high risk" malignant melanoma.
-A prospective-randomised study of the EORTC melanoma group showed that treatment with the mistletoe lectin Iscador M had no effect on the prognosis compared to a control group which was not treated.
+Mistletoe extracts are still used today in high-risk malignant melanoma.
+A prospective randomized study by the EORTC melanoma group showed that treatment with the mistletoe lectin Iscador M had no effect on the prognosis compared to a control group that was not treated.

 DosageThis section has been translated automatically.